benja-johnny/urlet/README.md

 - The github.io page has to be online for the bookmarklet to work.
 - Many websites (such as GitHub) do not allow bookmarklets to run.
+- Mobile browsers usually do not support bookmarking the bookmarklet.
 - Style and script preservation only works if they are part of the document or in a linked .css or .js file.
 - Images are not preserved.
 - GitHub Gist and Pastebin sharing need API keys to work.